FreeDatesApp/.github/profile/README.md

 ### 📌 Program Format:
 - Starts: **May 2025** (3-month program)
 - Commitment: ~10 hrs/week
-- Fee: $25/week
+- Fee: $25/week (No lock-in, you pay as you go)
 - Format: Remote (Live Google Meets + Discord)

-> 💬 **Why is this paid?**
+> 💬 **Why do we charge for it?**
 > 1. It increases commitment and focus.
 > 2. It helps cover the time our mentors spend guiding you.
 > 3. It ensures our startup has minimal operational support in the pre-funding phase.

 ---